reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 for communication between the client and the server.

 ## Asynchronous Communication
-Since we use messaging for the requests and responses, the communication is working asynchronously.
+Since we use messaging for requests and responses, the communication is working asynchronously.
 Let's have a look at how to implement the request-response communication with its asynchronous nature.
 These steps should be done:
 1. The client sends the request to the request channel.